samjones00/docs/docs/_documentation/grpc.md

 ### Simulate HTTP Requests

-Similar to `DynamicRequest` even normal typed gRPC Service requests can be augmented with gRPC Metadata Request Headers where they can be used to be able to simulate a HTTP Request where headers starting with:
+Similar to `DynamicRequest` even normal typed gRPC Service requests can be augmented with gRPC Metadata Request Headers where they can be used to be able to simulate an HTTP Request where headers starting with:

  - `query.` - added to `IRequest.QueryString`
  - `form.` - added to `IRequest.FormData`